pramonettivega/dask_eda/README.md

 - Make sure to have Docker installed and running in your local system
 - Clone the github repository
-- Execute `docker-compose.yml file: docker-compose up -d`
+- Execute the docker-compose.yml file: `docker-compose up -d`
 - Once the application is running, open your local browser and navigate to http://localhost:8888 to access the JupyterHub notebook.